Xophmeister/words-of-the-day/README.md

 pomp and self-importance.
-It was almost pantomimic, as this orangutan of a woman shifted her great heft into the meeting room, flanked by her murine lieutenants, scurrying desperately about her in a not-unprecedented attempt to avoid get sat on.
+It was almost pantomimic, as this orangutan of a woman shifted her great heft into the meeting room, flanked by her murine lieutenants, scurrying desperately about her in a not-unprecedented attempt to avoid getting sat on.

 "The book."